smaht-dac/pipelines-docs/README.md

+---
+layout: page
-# Pipelines Documentation
+title: Pipelines Documentation

-Documentation for the bioinformatics pipelines.
+subtitle: This is the documentation for the bioinformatics pipelines
+callouts: home_callouts
+show_sidebar: true
+---

+# Title

+I am a text